mehulagg/gitlab/doc/development/experiment_guide/gitlab_experiment.md

 </template>
 ```

-When you use a multivariate experiment, you can use the variant names.
-For example,
+When you use an experiment with multiple variants, you can use the variant names.
-the Vue component for the `pill_color` experiment would look like this:
+For example, the Vue component for the `pill_color` experiment would look like this:

 ```vue
 <template>